Master Baker Interview with Chef Leslie Bilderback, CMB

 “Being a chef isn’t all tall hats and clogs..” – Leslie Bilderback

 I am thrilled Chef Bilderback contacted me about her book, The Complete Idiot’s Guide to Success as a Chef and then agreed to participate on my web site.
 Leslie is a Certified Master Baker and has been a chef for nearly 20 years.
 Little did she know how little I know about baking so I’m thrilled to have her expertise included at The Reluctant Gourmet.

-Leslie is a graduate of the acclaimed California Culinary Academy in San Francisco and then went on to apprentice under chefs Robert Jorin and Bo Friberg, two very well know chefs in their field.
+Leslie is a graduate of the acclaimed California Culinary Academy (now closed) in San Francisco and then went on to apprentice under chefs Robert Jorin and Bo Friberg, two very well know chefs in their field.
 She worked as Pastry Chef of Postrio and Zola’s in San Francisco, Sedona in Berkeley and Georgia in Los Angeles.

 After becoming a Certified Master Baker in 1999, she was a finalist on Team USA of the Coup du Monde de la Boulangerie.
 Wow!
 And does Leslie stop here?